 In running independent inversions at each site, there is no restriction placed on the possibility of adjacent sites converging on different, but equivalent, model solutions, potentially leading to discontinuous or blocky resistivity model sections along flight lines.
 The use of the previous site's model as the starting model, as done in the non-independent inversions, attempts to direct the inversion towards convergence on a model that does not deviate dramatically from the previous site's model, unless required to do so by the EM data.
-Choice of the inversion regularisation parameter r0, which controls the freedom of divergence from the starting model, provides a means of controlling how rapidly site-to-site inversions can respond to lateral changes in geology when using non-independent modelling (see the "Inversion Regularisation Parameters" section below for further discussion).
+Choice of the inversion regularisation parameter τ 0, which controls the freedom of divergence from the starting model, provides a means of controlling how rapidly site-to-site inversions can respond to lateral changes in geology when using non-independent modelling (see the "Inversion Regularisation Parameters" section below for further discussion).

-Test inversions carried out confirm a tendency for independent inversions to produce less continuous model sections along flight lines - with a certain "blockiness" apparent as model solutions transition from one set of similar models to a different (but equivalent) set of models along the line - as illustrated in the example of L6310 (from Test Dataset B) in Figure 3.9.
-The same discontinuity is also apparent in the normalised sensitivity section and RMS error profile for the independent inversion.
-The independent inversion result in Figure 3.9 is taken from inversion Test 5 (Table 3.1), where a 100 Ω .m starting model was used, delivering a mean RMS error for the line of 1.256, and the nonindependent inversion result from Test 4, where a 100 Ω .m starting model was used for the first site on the line, delivering a mean RMS error of 1.064.
-The same inversion regularisation parameters were used in both cases ($\tau 0 = 0.01$ and $\tau 1 = 2.894$).
+Test inversions carried out confirm a tendency for independent inversions to produce less continuous model sections along flight lines - with a certain "blockiness" apparent as model solutions transition from one set of similar models to a different (but equivalent) set of models along the line - as illustrated in the example of L311093 (from Test Dataset B) in Figure 3.6.
+The same blockiness is also apparent in the normalised sensitivity section for the independent inversion.
+The independent inversion result in Figure 3.6 is taken from inversion Test 5 (Table 3.1), where a 100 Ω .m starting model was used, delivering a mean RMS error for the line of 1.400, and the non-independent inversion result from Test 4, where a 100 Ω .m starting model was used for the first site on the line, delivering a mean RMS error of 1.133.
+The same inversion regularisation parameters were used in both cases ($\tau 0 = 0.01$ and $\tau 1 = 3.665$).